On some symmetries of the base $ n $ expansion of $ 1/m $ : The Class Number connection: Acknowledgements

 \section{Acknowledgements}

 The second named author would like to thank Sreejith M.M. and Mohit Mishra for useful conversations and the Kerala School of Mathematics for its generous hospitality.
 The authors also would like to thank Zeev Rudnick for sharing with us the proof of Theorem \ref{Theorem "Rudnick"} and for his other valuable comments on the manuscript.
+The authors would also like to thank the referee for their valuable comments.